LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 ```
 ### Complete Example

-Below shows how three different classes, all belonging to a group identified via the enumeration `LoggerGroup.Event`, "share" a common logging scope.
+Below shows how three different classes, all belonging to a group identified via the enumeration `LoggerGroup.Event`, share a common logging scope.
 The main class `EventEmitter` creates a scope for this group that contains an **event id**.
 The logger instances of the helper classes `EventHandler` and `EventHandlerHelper` will implicitly use that **event id** with every log output they produce.

 ```csharp
 // Custom enumeration defining all available groups.